-- The provider ensures: - there are effective recruitment procedures in place that includes checking and recording all required information - all relevant members of staff have an up-to-date registration with the relevant professional body - o all staff have the necessary An Garda Síochána (police) vetting - staff are qualified and there is appropriate skill-mix in terms of experience - o staff undergo an orientation, induction and a probation process - staff, including managers, receive sufficient training to carry out their duties that reflects up-to-date, evidence-based practice - o a staff training needs analysis in place which informs a training plan - staff receive good quality supervision which is supported by a supervision policy and trained supervisors o supervision covers foster carer cases and professional development.
+- The provider ensures: - there are effective recruitment procedures in place that includes checking and recording all required information

+- all relevant members of staff have an up-to-date registration with the relevant professional body - o all staff have the necessary An Garda Síochána (police) vetting - staff are qualified and there is appropriate skill-mix in terms of experience - o staff undergo an orientation, induction and a probation process - staff, including managers, receive sufficient training to carry out their duties that reflects up-to-date, evidence-based practice - o a staff training needs analysis is in place which informs a training plan - staff receive good quality supervision which is supported by a supervision policy and trained supervisors - o supervision covers children's cases and professional development.

-- gaps are identified in the documentation, but they do not result in a medium or high risk to foster carers and to children using the service. - staff have professional development plans but these are not updated regularly as required - supervision is in place but is not valued by staff or managers.
+- gaps are identified in the documentation but they do not result in a medium or high risk to children using the service. - staff have professional development plans but these are not updated regularly as required - supervision is in place but is not valued by staff or managers.
 Performance issues are addressed but not through an appropriate process. - the quality of supervision records varies across the service - supervisors are not adequately trained in the provision of supervision.

-• The provider:

-- does not have sufficient staffing levels and skill-mix to meet the needs of foster carers and is not appropriate to deliver a safe quality service - has unsafe recruitment processes - does not know why there is a high staff turnover, and this has a destabilising effect on the team and service delivery. - does not consistently follow and or document induction and orientation processes.
-New staff are unfamiliar with relevant policies, procedures, practice guidance and or legislation and are not fully aware of all relevant information or processes. - has no contingencies in place to cover staff on annual leave or sick leave, and there is evidence of negative outcomes for foster carers due to staff shortages.
+- The provider: - o does not have sufficient staffing levels and skill-mix to meet the assessed needs of children and is not appropriate to deliver a safe quality service - has unsafe recruitment processes and do not promote the protection of children - does not know why there is a high staff turnover, and this has a destabilising effect on the team and service delivery. - does not consistently follow and or document induction and orientation processes.
+New staff are unfamiliar with relevant policies, procedures, practice guidance and or legislation and are not fully aware of all relevant information or processes. - has no contingencies in place to cover staff on annual leave or sick leave, and there is evidence of negative outcomes for children due to staff shortages.